sagemath/trac_to_gh/Issue 8788.md

 # Issue 8788: segfault in Sage-4.4 built using GCC-4.5.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8788

 Original creator: was